Compare car hire excess insurance

 - Will usually have to be 250km from residence for cover to apply

-Liabilities you need to be aware of when renting a car
+Liabilities to be aware of when renting a car

 Understanding your car rental agreement and the insurance that applies can be confusing.
 There are a few key points to remember.

-Car hire companies will often offer a basic level of insurance for damages to the car, these are called:
+Car hire companies typically offer a basic level of insurance for damage to the car, these are called:

 As with any financial decision it is important to weigh up the benefits and the costs of standalone rental vehicle excess insurance cover.
 We’ve summarised the below to try and make that decision easier for you.